SouchetJulie/TDD-Discovery/00-Setup/windaube.md

 ruby -v
 ```

-:white_check_mark: If you see something starting with `ruby 3.1.2p` then you can proceed +1:
+:white_check_mark: If you see something starting with `ruby 3.1.2p` then you can proceed. :+1:

 ### Installing some gems